Paklock/HackRF1/TouchTunes.md

 # About

+TouchTunes is a popular Jukebox company that can be found in various bars, pubs, and restaurants all over North America.

 TouchTunes Jukebox’s (Gen2 and above) use a wireless remote that transmits NEC encoded messages using ASK/OOK at 433.92MHz.
 These remotes are used for basic Jukebox functions such as On/Off, Skip Song, Volume, Etc. The wireless messages are addressed using PINs 000-255 to prevent mutable units from interfering with each other.

 **Most of the time the remote’s PIN is left as default 000**